danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 GO
 ```

- Which compression level should I use for the index_id = 2?

-Compress some specific partitions of index_id=1
+To compress some specific partitions of index_id=1

 ```sql
 alter index [PK_Sales_P_Orders]  on [Sales].[P_Orders]